 Google Apps for Education Integration

 Securly was the first filter to provide Single Sign On using Google Apps for Education accounts.
 Schools using Active Directory or LDAP based directories can use the free Google Apps Directory Sync (GADS) tool to get onto GAfE.
-Students, teachers and admins are administered policies customized for their Organizational Units and the login is based on their GAfE accounts.
+Students, teachers and admins have administered policies customised for their Organisational Units and the login is based on their GAfE accounts.

 YouTube for Schools